-The International Declaration of Core Competences in Professional Psychology (The Declaration, p.7), defines professional psychology as a discipline practised by "psychologists [who] offer professional services to clients, focusing on the practical application of psychology."
-The Declaration identifies "a set of internationally recognized and endorsed competences that can serve as the foundation for a coherent global professional identity and possibly an international recognition system for equating professional preparation systems, program accreditation, professional credentialing, and regulation of professional competence and conduct" (p.1).
+Professional psychology is a discipline that delivers psychological services focussed on the practical application of psychology by psychologists (The International Declaration of Core Competences in Professional Psychology1 (The Declaration).
+The Declaration identifies "a set of internationally recognized and endorsed competences that can serve as the foundation for a coherent global professional identity and possibly an international recognition system for equating professional preparation systems, program accreditation, professional credentialing and regulation of professional competence and conduct" (p.1).

-Throughout the world a variety of training models are utilised to enable trainees to develop the necessary core competences for safe, effective, legal, and ethical practice, and to extend these into areas of specialisation within the discipline.
+Throughout the world a variety of training models are utilised to enable trainees to develop the necessary core competences for safe, effective, legal and ethical practice and to extend these into areas of specialisation within the discipline.
 One such model incorporates supervised professional practice training in psychology training clinics (Clinics) within institutions of higher education.
 Such Clinics provide services to the public delivered by trainees under the supervision of qualified and experienced professional psychologists.
-Clinics provide a foundation in professional and clinical practice and are designed for training purposes, grounded in best practice, and offer models of service delivery that ensure protection of the public during practitioner training.
+Clinics provide a foundation in professional and clinical practice and are designed for training purposes, grounded in best practice and offer models of service delivery that ensure protection of the public during practitioner training.